mrdcvlsc/APA/to_be_implemented/functions.md

-# Functions to be implemented
+# Functions and Methods to be implemented

 - bint gcd(const bint& a, const bint& b); [NOT_YET_IMPLEMENTED]
 - bint lcm(const bint&a, const bint& b); [NOT_YET_IMPLEMENTED]